Jeppe Grønning: Viborg

 Grønning joined Viborg in the summer of 2012, signing a two-year contract with the Danish 1st Division club.
 He requested and was given the number 13 shirt due to the connection both he and his family had with his youth club, B 1913.
 Within the first six months of his debut season with the club, he was highlighted as a key player within the squad by his teammate Simon Nagel.
 He was named as the 2013 Autumn Profile by Viborg's fan group, Grøn Fight.

 When Viborg returned to the Danish Superliga in the 2013–14 season, Grønning saw limited playing time due to injuries.
 He was loaned out to Hobro IK of the Danish 1st Division on transfer deadline day, alongside teammate Sebastian Andersen.
 After a half-season in which he made 15 appearances for Hobro, he returned to Viborg in June when the loan agreement expired.
 With Hobro gaining promotion to the Superliga and Viborg relegated to the 1st Division, Grønning expressed his desire to stay with a Superliga club.

 Grønning ultimately stayed with Viborg for their 2014–15 season, returning to the success and regular football he had previously.
 In January 2015, he signed a contract extension with the club, keeping him in Viborg until the summer of 2017.
 With the club later securing the 1st Division title, Grønning had won promotion in four consecutive years, though continued to express desire to remain a Superliga player.
 During the 2015–16 season, by fan vote, he was again named as Viborg's Autumn Profile.
 He was later named as "Fighter of the Year" by the club for his performance during the season.

 Grønning signed a new contract with Viborg in December 2016, extending to the summer of 2019.
 With the departure of captain Mikkel Rask, he was named as one of the club's deputy captains in February 2017.
 By September, he was named as the club's permanent captain, replacing Jonas Kamper who had been appointed earlier in 2017.
 He earned his third-consecutive "Fighter of the Year" award in November at the club's annual award dinner in November, and a fourth the following year in 2018.
 In January 2019, he agreed to another contract with the club on a three-and-a-half-year deal through to the summer of 2022, later extending it through to the summer of 2024.

 In May 2023, Grønning further extended his contract with Viborg until 2026.
 With the announcement, he stated his intention to retire with the club.
 In October 2024, the club announced he had again won their "Fighter of the Year" award for a 10th consecutive year.
+Grønning celebrated his 400th appearance for Viborg during the 2025–26 season.
+Viborg announced a new deal with Grønning on 5 February 2026, extending his contract with the club until the summer of 2027.